Were you as shocked as me, how many people - of course mostly females - posted #metoo?

 Melbourne...

 I remember how Laura, a Berlin friend, said to me before I left to India: "But don't you fall in love with an Australien and never come back, I see that happening!"
 Hm.
 Not a particular one but I guess, I did fall in love with a lot of Australians.
 And with a city.
+Melbourne.
+My home, my base, my place to be.

 my house my home